Admissions

 The online application is open from September 1 to December 1 of the year prior to a program's start date.
 UBC Sociology has only one intake (in September) per year.

-• Validated by the institution's registrar and on official, secure university letterhead (or, if provided by the institution, in the form of a secure .pdf)
+• Be validated by the institution’s registrar and printed on official, secure university letterhead, or provided as a secure PDF by the institution.

-Transcripts in the form of a print-out from the student's online records, transcripts with no grading scale, and transcripts in languages other than English or French will not be evaluated.
+• Transcripts that are unofficial online printouts, do not include a grading scale, or are in languages other than English or French (without certified translation) will not be evaluated.

-Applicants offered admission will be asked to order certified transcripts from their school's registrar to be sent directly to the Sociology Graduate Office.
-Applicants should not send official copies until instructed to do so.
+• Applicants who are offered admission will be required to have certified official transcripts sent directly to UBC from the issuing institution’s registrar.
+Do not send official transcripts unless instructed to do so.

-Applicants should provide names and contact information for three academic referees via the online application system (GRASP).
+Applicants should provide names and contact information for three academic referees via the online application system.
 Once the application fee is paid, the system will automatically generate emails prompting referees to complete the form and upload their letter.

 Referees may only be contacted through institutional email addresses: @gmail.com, @yahoo.com, and other unrestricted email services may not use the online system.

-Please provide a written statement of academic goals that indicates your proposed area of study for the M.A. or Ph.D. degree in Sociology.
-The statement should address questions such as:
+Please submit a written statement outlining your proposed area of study for the M.A. or Ph.D. in Sociology.
+Your statement should address:

-• What theoretical tradition(s) will likely inform or structure your research?
+• The theoretical tradition(s) likely to inform or guide your research

-• Are there specific methodological skills you hope to develop and apply while in the program?
+• Specific methodological skills you aim to develop and apply during the program

 A complete application package contains the following: